How to secure a website from threats

 Vulnerabilities with IoT

-By the end of 2020, nearly 30-billion IoT devices connect to the internet.
+More than 30 billion IoT devices connect to the internet.
 The Internet of Things automates many of the mundane aspects of our lives.

 Why get up from the couch to turn on the lights and draw the blinds when you can do it with a simple voice command?